top of page

 Godzilla is the brainchild of Tomoyuki Tanaka.
 His goal was to portray and memorialize the terrors experienced by the Japanese people after the bombings of Hiroshima and Nagasaki.
 In the original story, atomic bombs are tested over the Pacific, which awakens and irradiates a prehistoric monster.
 Godzilla's attacks represent the revenge and power of nature.

-These bold statements are very difficult to appreciate in the West, as the orignal 1954 movie Gojira released by Toho studios in Japan is a very different version of the infamous edit starring Raymond Burr that Americans saw in 1956.
+These bold statements are very difficult to appreciate in the West, as the orignal 1954 movie Gojira released by Toho studios in Japan is a very different version than the infamous edit starring Raymond Burr that Americans saw in 1956.

 But there is further allegory.
 Notice that the Godzilla storyline also parallels relations between the United States and Japan.
-At first, Godzilla is a foe to the Japanese people, killing thousands and destroying its cities.
+At first, Godzilla is a foe to the Japanese people, killing thousands and destroying cities.
 But, gradually, Godzilla becomes a friend and protector of Japan against many different enemies.
-Finally, in the 21st Century, the focus of Godzilla stories is more global in nature, without political boundaries or agendas.
+Finally, in the 21st Century, the focus of Godzilla stories are more global in nature, without political boundaries or agendas.

-Over the years his appearance was gradually altered to fit the new roles he was given -- evil, friendly, childish, mighty, animalistic, and intelligent.
+Over the years Godzilla's appearance was gradually altered to fit the new roles he was given -- evil, friendly, childish, mighty, animalistic, and intelligent.
 And, as (real) buildings and cities grew larger, so did Godzilla's size.
 With the advent of CGI, the latest incantation is much more fluid, athletic, and intimidating.

-Both Curators Thomas and Desiree have been fans of the Godzilla franchise in all its incantations since the 1970s.
+Both Curators Thomas and Desiree have been fans of the Godzilla franchise in all its versions since the 1970s.
 However, Desiree is truly more knowledgeable and loyal to the figure and its many forms, especially through the..."tough"...1980s and 1990s, where the character was constantly reinterpreted and revamped.
-Although, admiteddly, even she rolls her eyes at the mention of the 1998 release of "Godzilla," or, as she likes to call it, the "Ferris Bueller Iguana-zilla!"
+Although, admittedly, even she rolls her eyes at the mention of the 1998 release of "Godzilla," or, as she likes to call it, the "Ferris Bueller Iguana-zilla!"
 Ugh.